kage23/minefinder-py/README.md

 - replace most of this README documentation with docstrings in the actual code
 - implement "difficulty levels" instead of (or supplementing) direct setting of game parameters
 - implement a GUI - maybe [Pyxel](https://github.com/kitao/pyxel)?
+- implement some sort of persisting win/loss record
+- implement a timer
+- implement a high scores list